✨ Offering No-Obligation (FREE) AI Consulting Meetings Daily! Book a MeetingHere (click me)

 Claude Function Tools (Legacy) #

-Claude's pre-MCP tool use followed patterns similar to OpenAI:
+Claude's pre-MCP tool use followed patterns similar to OpenAI—as documented in Anthropic's legacy tool use documentation:

 Claude's shift to MCP: